christineyoo/collab-app/README.md

 ## Features
 ### Simple interface
-- Skip the searching and scrolling through that inbox.
+- Skip the searching and scrolling through that email inbox.
 All the info you need is here.
 Simply click on the course you would like to view and see all the relevant updates from your colleagues.
 ![image](https://user-images.githubusercontent.com/76637034/119248754-34095b80-bb48-11eb-8dd9-db8855e9f6bf.png)

 ### Edit with ease